 - Orange placard: The department will no longer issue orange identification placards.
 A person's disability designation is now displayed on his or her hunting license with no changes to their disability status.
 If you have previously been issued the orange placard, you may still display it in your vehicles window if you choose.

-- Trapping accommodations: Like hunters and anglers, people with disabilities who trap furbearing animals will qualify for ADA accommodations, including assistance from a trapping companion.
+- Accessibility options for trapping activities: Like hunters and anglers, people with disabilities who trap furbearing animals will qualify for accessibility options, including assistance from a trapping companion.

 - Special Use Permit appeals process: A new rule establishes a process for people issued a special use permit to appeal the suspension of their permit to an administrative law judge.